fortrabbit/legal/terms.md

-# General terms of service
+# Terms of service

 last modified: 5th of August 2021

+**Terms?
+Too long, didn't read.** Please take the time to review this and the other legal documents associated.
+The following provides basic conditions under which fortrabbit is offering it's PHP cloud hosting services to clients.

 ## Preamble

 The following provider is fortrabbit GmbH, Görlitzer Str.
 52, 10997 Berlin.
-Regulations to the terms and conditions as well as to these T&C's diverged agreements are legal, preconditioned they have been formally approved in written form by the provider.
+Regulations to the terms and conditions as well as to these terms diverged agreements are legal, preconditioned they have been formally approved in written form by the provider.

 ## § 1 Subject